simple-icons/svglint/README.md

             (reporter, $, ast) => {
                 // config for a custom rule named `my-first-rule` reporter.name = 'my-first-rule';

+                // ... additional code for the rule
             },
             (reporter, $, ast) => {
                 // config for a custom rule named `my-second-rule` reporter.name = 'my-second-rule';

+                // ... additional code for the rule
             }
         ],